UniversalDevicesInc-PG3/udi-poly-notification/README.md

         - Send Sys Short
           - Send the Sys Short message selected on this node [See Section Below](#short-custom-content)

+### UD Mobile

+The UD Mobile node is simliar to the [ISY Portal](#isy-portal) service except it only has the ability to send a system short message (long messages coming soon).
+You must enter your Portal API Key in the node server configuration portal_api_key setting, which you can find in UD Mobile Notification Settings.
+More infomation will follow as this feature becomes available in the UD Mobile app.

 ### Notify Nodes
 Notify nodes are defined by user on the Configuration Page and are meant to be added to a Scene as a device.
 They send predefined messages when the device is turned ON or device is turned OFF.